Culo (song)

 "Culo" ("Ass") is the debut single by Cuban-American rapper Pitbull.
-The song was produced by rapper Lil Jon who is also a featured artist.
+The song was produced by Lil Jon, who is also a featured artist.
 It served as the lead single from Pitbull's debut album M.I.A.M.I.
 The song uses the Coolie Dance riddim, which gained prominence from Nina Sky's hit "Move Ya Body".
 "Culo" also samples Mr. Vegas' song "Pull Up", for which Pitbull and Lil Jon were sued by Mr. Vegas.
+However, a mash-up of "Culo" and "Pull Up", named "Pull Up (The Culo Remix)", later appeared on Mr. Vegas's 2004 album Pull Up.